How to Smell like a Dog, with Ed Yong

 And we'll be talking about his book, An Immense World, How Animal senses reveal the hidden realms around it and i think you're gonna love this chat you are gonna look at your dog in a totally different light by the end of this chat you're gonna appreciate how eyes have literally painted the world and you may even feel sorry for the humble cockroach If you are listening to this on Spotify, you can also be watching it because it's on video.

-Make more memories with Blue Cruise, Consumer Reports' top-rated active driving assistance system.
+Arrive energized, ready for your hands-on life with Blue Cruise.
+Consumer Reports' top-rated active driving assistance system.

 Consumer Reports does not endorse products or services.